ooddle

 AutoSleep: The Quiet Power Tool

 AutoSleep does not need a button.
 You wear your watch, you go to bed, the app figures it out.
 The sleep bank concept is genuinely useful.
 The readiness ring helps you decide whether to push or rest.
+AutoSleep is the most respected tracker in the category for users who want zero friction and lots of data depth.

 Where It Shines